WilliamUW/ETHOnline/README.md

 **Messaging:** The XTMP API enables wallet-to-wallet messages for easy communication.

 **Backend:** A smart contract efficiently maps face hashes to wallet addresses.
 Mask's Universal Profile API to fetch a user's Ethereum address with any one of the following: an ENS domain, a Lens handle, a Farcaster username (ends with .farcaster), a .bit domain, or a Next.ID address.
+We are leveraging Tableland's decentralized cloud database to store and manage our Person objects, associating individuals' wallet addresses with their facial hash!
+Our Studio team name is williamwang, and our dev address is 0x0E5d299236647563649526cfa25c39d6848101f5.

 **Development:** Using Foundry, we develop, test, and deploy the contracts to various EVM chains.

 **Dispute Handling:** UMA is there for any potential face hash disputes.

 **Integration:** Thanks to discord.py, users enjoy a smooth journey on Discord, accessible via mobile, web, and desktop.